-If you are in Berlin, come catch some of the best new Georgian cinema at the Berlin International Film Festival that launched in the German capital earlier today.
+If you are in Germany's capital, come catch some of the best new Georgian cinema at the Berlin International Film Festival that launched in the city earlier today.

 Also known as the Berlinale, the festival is regarded as one of the world’s major cinema occasions, and will host tens of thousands of visitors from February 9-19.

 For the first time in history, Georgia is represented by more than one film project at the prestigious international event, with five productions by Georgian filmmakers set to screen over the next ten days.

 See a teaser for the feature 'My Happy Family' by Nana Ekvtimishvili and Simon Gross below:

 Further highlighting the milestone for the Georgian cinema, the list will include the first-ever festival appearance of an animated film created in the country.